Dendrobyte/OinkITC/README.md

 Welcome to OinkITC!
 This game is my second game project (the first was a Tetris clone).
 It is inspired by the original [One in the Chamber](https://callofduty.fandom.com/wiki/One_in_the_Chamber) gamemode from Call of Duty.
 I first wrote the game [as a Minecraft plugin](https://github.com/oinkcraft/OneInTheChamber) a few years ago.
 The name / acronym looks like it's going to stick, with everything have a vague pig theme...

 You can find a devlog to wrap up the project [on my YouTube channel!](http://www.youtube.com/markbacon78).
-Goal is to make it April's devlog.
+Unemployment- and its sudden lack of structure- has made for a rocky start for this game but we will get there.

 ## Goals

 This game is meant to be a _learning endeavor._ My primary focus is creating a multiplayer game; both game and server.
-I've avoided networking my whole life but I've been surprisingly fascinated by it reading lately, and I've started with [Beej's Guide(s)](https://beej.us/guide/).
+I've avoided networking my whole life but I've been incredibly fascinated by reading about it lately, and I've started with [Beej's Guide(s)](https://beej.us/guide/).
 Anyway, you can find the milestones for the game below.
 I will aim to meet these milestones and optionally spend more time on the game, but it will largely be imperfect.

 As per [Seth Godin](https://seths.blog/2022/01/on-schedule/),